 Never complicate any part of the process for the customer.
 Remember, a lot of times you’re dealing with a buyer who has to deal with many suppliers.
 That buyer will shy away from suppliers who make their job difficult.
 They would rather place orders with the supplier who is easy to deal with.

 So, use common sense at every step and never compromise on quality in everything you do.
 It doesn’t matter if you’re selling burgers or houses; make the best quality products for wherever in the marketplace you want to be positioned.
-It’s much easier that way!
+It’s much easier that way and more profitable!

 Increase Profit the Right Way